-May be fatal if inhaled.
+Fatal if inhaled.
 The liquid may cause burns.
-Avoid contact with skin and eyes and avoid breathing vapor.
 Use in well ventilated areas.
 Keep animals, children and unauthorized persons away from area under treatment until area is shown to be free from phosphine gas, as indicated by a gas-measuring device.
-Where the concentration of phosphine is unknown, a NIOSH/MSHA approved self-contained breathing apparatus (SCBA) with full facepiece and operated in pressure-demand mode must be used.
+Where the concentration of phosphine is unknown, a NIOSH approved self-contained breathing apparatus (SCBA) with full facepiece and operated in pressure-demand mode must be used.
 See respirator requirements in Section V. E.

 Do not get in eyes, in nose, on skin or on clothing.
+Do not breathe vapor.
 Do not eat, drink or smoke while handling ECO2FUME[®].
 Phosphine gas may deaden the sense of smell.
 Do not depend solely on the odor to detect ECO2FUME[®].
 Observe proper application, aeration and reentry procedures specified in the Application Manual (IX.
 APPLICATOR AND WORKER EXPOSURE) to prevent overexposure.